SethWalkeroo/Quiet-Text/README.md

 ## Quick Start
-If you just want to use the text editor, just download the project and **launch Quiet-Text.exe located inside either linux_dist or windows_dist** (depending on your operating system).
+Just launch one of the release binaries for your operating system :)

 ## Installation